top of page

 How to read body language like an expert?

-We are constantly trying to ‘read’ body language: we observe, assess and judge people and situations, does that make us judgemental and close-minded?
+We are constantly trying to ‘read’ body language: we observe, assess and judge people and situations constantly.
+Does that make us judgemental and close-minded?
 No, be reassured, this is not the reason.
 We observe, assess and judge, simply because we need to stay safe, it is a survival instinct.
 Trying to ‘read’ and decode body language is only one way to assess our environment.
-We observe people, compare them and their body language with everything/everyone we know, to decide if they represent a danger or not.
+We observe people and compare them and their body language with everything/everyone we know to decide if they represent a danger or not.
 Sometimes our guesses are right, sometimes, we misinterpret body language gestures and signals; which leads to misunderstandings and miscommunication.

 Before being able to read body language, we need to know what to read/observe.
 To do so, you will want to focus on the 8 primary elements of body language.